iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > I want to understand why the app needs permission to location data when the app description says they don't collect it.
 Is there any reasonable explanation?<br> :date: __2020-06-18 03:54:44__

 > Battery drain.<br> :date: __2020-06-14 23:21:25__

-> Phone - Essential PH-1 I don't know if it's just me, but my phone heats up quite spectacularly, draining the battery.
-The app also has huge buttons and small text, and literally has a huge button saying NEXT----> with small text above it saying don't press unless asked to.
-I haven't used it long enough to get any results, but with the issues immediately apparent, I don't recommend it.<br> :date: __2020-06-14 06:37:14__